KPoornima/English-Character-Recognition/README.md

 • Used Convolutional Neural Networks (CNNs) and Dense Neural Nets to train the model.

 • Achieved a very high accuracy rate (>98%).

+• Dataset contains 372450 images of handwritten capitalized English letters with a pixel resolution of 28x28

+• Created using Google Colabs